-- Earth Mama's Garden Cafe – Canadian owned.
-Offers healthy organic dishes.
+Earth Mama's Garden Cafe – Canadian-owned.
+It offers healthy organic dishes.
 Friendly staff.
 WiFi.
-Mostly outdoor seating, so not a good option if it's rainy.
+Primarily outdoor seating, so not a good option if it's rainy.

-- Sundowners – Canadian owned.
-Popular place for happy hours, and sunsets of course.
+Sundowners – Canadian-owned.
+A popular place for happy hours, and sunsets of course.
 The huge burgers are an excellent value (about $7 or $8).

 Things to Do

-- Rent a Scooter or Truck – Explore the eastern part of the island via your own transport.
-A friend said it can cost $70 to rent a vehicle, which is a good deal if you can split it amongst several people considering the cost of taxis.
+Rent a Scooter or Truck – Explore the eastern part of the island via your own transport.
+A friend said it could cost $70 to rent a vehicle, which is a good deal if you can split it amongst several people considering the cost of taxis.